awsdocs/aws-lambda-developer-guide/sample-apps/blank/README.md

 This project creates a function and supporting resources:
 - function - A Node.js function.
 - template.yml - An AWS CloudFormation template that creates an application.
-- install.sh, deploy.sh, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.
+- 1-create-bucket.sh, 2-deploy.sh, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.

 # TODO
+When you adapt this project for your own application, complete the following tasks.

-change stack name in `deploy.sh.template`, `invoke.sh`, `cleanup.sh`
+- Change stack name in `2-deploy.sh.template`, `3-invoke.sh`, `4-cleanup.sh`
-(optional) change function name in `template.yml`, `invoke.sh` (optional) change function folder name in `template.yml`, `install.sh`
+- (optional) Change function name in `template.yml`, `3-invoke.sh`
+- (optional) Change function folder name in `template.yml`, `2-deploy.sh.template`

 ![Architecture](/sample-apps/blank/images/sample-blank.png)